 Therefore, it is used to enhance the natural sweetness of the dish.
 As a typical Japanese condiment, Mirin is used to prepare a variety of dishes from traditional to modern.
 It is an essential spice used in Japanese cuisine.

-Moreover, Mirin is considered an important Japanese condiment along with soy sauce, Sake, Dashi, and Miso (you may be familiar with Miso paste).
+Moreover, Mirin is considered an important Japanese condiment along with soy sauce, Sake, Dashi, and Miso (Japan is known to have the best brands with top-notch Miso).
 Although born later, Mirin has quickly been loved by the Japanese and popularly used in cooking.

 Characteristics Of Mirin